mxagar/mxagar.github.io/_posts/2026-01-20-diffusion-for-developers.markdown

 \bar{\alpha_t} = \prod_{i=0}^{t}{\alpha_i},\,\,\, \alpha_t = 1 - \beta_t
 $$

-and its interpretation is the following:
+Its interpretation is the following:

 - $\bar{\alpha}$ represents the fraction of variance due to the signal (the original image $x_0$);
 - $1-\bar{\alpha}$ represents the fraction of variance due to the noise ($\epsilon$).